MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/install/Windows-PowerShell-System-Requirements.md

 ### Windows PowerShell 3.0

 Windows PowerShell 3.0 runs on the following versions of Windows.
-To run Windows PowerShell 3.0, install the specified version of the Windows Management Framework for your operating system.

 |              Windows version               |               System requirement               |
 | ------------------------------------------ | ---------------------------------------------- |